-Ana takes the boy and sets him up like a lamb on the alter.
-But instead of a sacrifice to a cosmic Father, Billy is his father’ next meal.
+Ana takes the boy and sets him up like a lamb on the altar.
+But instead of a sacrifice to a cosmic Father, Billy is his father’s next meal.

 The scene is “tame” in the sense you never see the Lizard hurt, eat, or kill Billy, but Bachalo dances around it in a way that you know what’s going on.
 He makes it clear: the Lizard eats Billy, he kills his own son, and with that final remnant of humanity gone, the Lizard takes over Connors’ mind, inheriting his ability to speak and think.